dmpierre/zkconnect4/notes.md

 ### 09/08

-Maybe need some commitment to the model (?)
+Need some commitment to the model (?)

 ## Resources